pcraig3/taxgpt/md/about.md

 ### What happens to my data?

-TaxGPT needs general information about your financial situation to make tailored recommendations about free tax-filing. **However, data collected by TaxGPT can’t be used to identify you in any way**.
+TaxGPT needs general information about your province of residence and financial situation to make tailored recommendations about free tax-filing. **However, your answers can’t be used to identify you in any way**.

-I analyze the data to see how TaxGPT is performing and improve the service.
+I analyze the results to see how TaxGPT is performing and improve the service.

 ### Are you making money from this?

-No, this is not a branded or sponsored product — TaxGPT is a completely free service.
-I am paying to host it, and I don’t make any money back in any way.
+No, this is not a branded or sponsored product: TaxGPT is a completely free service.
+I built it, I am paying to host it, and I don’t make any money back in any way.

-I am actually losing tons of money on this — [someone who is good at the economy please help me budget this](https://twitter.com/dril/status/384408932061417472?lang=en).
+I am actually losing tons of money — [someone who is good at the economy please help me budget this](https://twitter.com/dril/status/384408932061417472?lang=en).

-### Why build this?
+### Why did you build this then?

+In 2019, a Canadian government team looked into the barriers preventing Canadians from filing for themselves and published their findings online.
+The major conclusion was that [many Canadians lack confidence in their ability to file a return without making a mistake](https://cds-snc.github.io/claim-tax-benefits-documentation/research/#barriers).

 Doing taxes should be simple and straightforward, so TaxGPT tries to embody that.